Skip to main content

 N/A

-The below tables shows which custom field types from Jira are supported in Coda.
+The below table shows which custom field types from Jira are supported in Coda.

 • Read refers to the ability to pull in the associated field from Jira.